Computer terminal: Text terminals

-Block-oriented terminal
+Block-oriented terminals

 A block-oriented terminal or block mode terminal is a type of computer terminal that communicates with its host in blocks of data, as opposed to a character-oriented terminal that communicates with its host one character at a time.
-A block oriented terminal may be card-oriented, display oriented, keyboard-display, keyboard-printer, printer or some combination.
+A block-oriented terminal may be card-oriented, display-oriented, keyboard-display, keyboard-printer, printer or some combination.